utdata/icj-class/final/final.md

 <h1>{{ members.name }}</h1>
 ```

+`members` is the collection. `.name` is the key value you are using from the array.

-Then on the page for a specific band member, you can extend the `detail.njk` layout and then use the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag to filter the data to just a single "row" based on its order in the data.
+Then on the page for a specific band member, you can extend the `detail.njk` layout and then use the Nunjucks [set](https://mozilla.github.io/nunjucks/templating.html#set) tag to filter the data to a single "row" based on its order in the data.
 Here is the weird thing, the order count starts at zero.
 So, if you want to use Freddie Mercury's data, and he appears first in the data, you access it using `members[0]`.

 Filename `freddie-mercury.html` would have the following content: